lfernando-silva/inpe-weather-api/README.md

 ## About language
 * As the API cames from a brazilian governamental service, the default language of response is the brazilian portuguese.
 However, the code language is english, as the most known libraries.
 * The INPE's API documentation also is in brazilian portuguese.

+## Donations
+- Feel confortable to make some donations to maintain and improve the project development.
+Any donations are very welcome!

+- **Bitcoin**: bc1qvulnqxftrscmtn073wwx66szlen30tarnuhqlc
+- **Ethereum**: 0xB98D8452002Ef3a6Ca949daAE5846535B174EBcA
+- **Lunes**: 37s3C6u5BNnwU7xtrbYPAwKB9juHskmgbxd

+## Bugs and Pull Requests
+- Found a bug?
+Please, report it in a issue or submit a Pull Request.